+In practice most governments adopt PPP principles as a matter of ideological persuasion; utilizing private sector expertise to lever greater efficiency and change management, then boost economic growth.
 As PPP involves a wide range of difficult choices, real policy options should be carefully assessed and the reasons supporting the decisions should be sound, clear and robust.
-In fact a correct assessment framework will determine the state of preparedness of the authority in implementing the partnership program.
-Studies have shown that apart from key drivers, such as legal framework and understanding of partnership business model, a technical tool of systematic assessment methodology with well-defined objective is critical prior to project execution.
-For projects to be implemented via Public-Private Partnership (PPP) approach, the assessment methodology goes beyond needs analysis and economic viability of the projects.
-Most importantly, PPP being a public procurement option has to prove that it is capable of optimising value for money (VfM).
-For most ASEAN countries, while VfM is often cited as one of the justifications for selecting PPP approach, however it is not sufficiently clear how this concept is incorporated in the assessment framework.
-In particular, projects are mostly decided on the basis of initial development cost and not what it would have cost the authority or the community over the entire duration of the contract-- life cycle assessment.
+In fact a correct and smart assessment framework will determine the state of preparedness of the authority in implementing the partnership program.

+Studies have shown that apart from key drivers, such as legal framework and understanding of partnership business model, a technical tool of systematic assessment methodology with well-defined objective in every step of the process is critical prior to project execution.
+A successful PPP program is depending on the quality of information served at the project preparation stage.
+For projects to be implemented via PPP, the assessment methodology goes beyond needs analysis and economic viability of the projects.
+Most importantly, PPP being a public procurement option has to prove that it is capable of optimizing value for money (VfM).

+In Indonesia while VfM is often cited as one of the justifications for selecting PPP approach, however it is not sufficiently clear how this concept is incorporated in the assessment framework.
+In particular, projects are mostly decided on the basis of initial development cost and not what it would have cost the authority or the community over the entire duration of the contract - whole life cycle cost assessment.